SOFTOPIANs/orchestra/README.md

 ## Actions

 *Components* and *builds* can have actions.
 An action is a Makefile target.
 Each action ensures that all the depending actions have been executed before running.
-For example, before building revamb, LLVM will be installed.
+For example, before building revng, LLVM will be installed.

 ### Component actions